 In accordance with our Customer Service Standards, we will not tolerate comments that contain abusive, offensive or derogatory language, or those related to a personal circumstance not directly related to the application.
 Any comments submitted to us in this manner will not be published.
+We do not respond individually to submitted comments on an application.

-24. TIME TO COMMENT ON APPLICATIONS
+23. TIME TO COMMENT ON APPLICATIONS

-- 24.1.
-Once a planning application is registered, the application will be publicised and interested parties will be notified and invited to make comments.
-Interested parties are given 21 days to comment.
+- 23.1.
+Once a planning application is registered, the application will be publicised online and appropriate parties will be notified and invited to make comments.
+Appropriate parties are given 21 days to comment.
 This period is set out in the regulations.
-All comments on planning applications must be made in writing, either through email or on our website within: - 21 days from the date of our notification letter, or - 21 days from the date of a press notice or site notice appearing - 24.2.
-Please note that comments submitted after this 21-day publicity period has expired may not be considered, as a decision may have already been determined on the planning application. - 24.3.
-Due to the volume of correspondence we receive it is not possible to respond or discuss individual comments that we receive on planning applications, however a summary of these and the officers' responses are provided in the officer report.
+All comments on planning applications must be made in writing, either through email or on our website within: - 21 days from the date of our notification letter, or - 21 days from the date of a press notice or site notice appearing - 23.2.
+Please note that comments submitted after this 21-day publicity period has expired may not be considered, as a decision may have already been determined on the planning application. - 23.3.
+Due to the volume of correspondence we receive, it is not possible to respond to or discuss individual comments that we receive on planning applications, however a summary of these and the officers' responses are provided in the officer report.

-25. DECISIONS ON PLANNING APPLICATIONS
+24. DECISIONS ON PLANNING APPLICATIONS

-- 25.1.
-Decisions on planning applications will be determined in accordance with the decision-making processes set out in the council's constitution. - 25.2.
-The constitution sets out how the we, the council, operates, how decisions are made and the procedures which are followed to ensure that they are efficient, transparent and accountable to local people. - 25.3.
+- 24.1.
+Decisions on planning applications will be determined in accordance with the decisionmaking processes set out in the council's constitution. - 24.2.
+The constitution sets out how we, the council, operates, how decisions are made and the procedures that are followed to ensure that we are efficient, transparent and accountable. - 24.3.
 Further information on our constitution can be accessed online at: www.whitehorsedc.gov.uk/about-us/how-we-work/constitution-0